edvargas/study/aws/awsStudy.md

     ![VPC](resources/img69.png)

     - To access Lambda in VPC, you must define the VPC ID, the Subnets and the Security Groups
-    - Lambda will create an ENI (elastic Network Interface) in your subnets
+    - Lambda will create an ENI (Elastic Network Interface) in your subnets
     ![VPC](resources/img70.png)

 - Lambda with RDS Proxy
     - If Lambda functions directly access your databse, they may open too many connections under high load
     - RDS Proxy
-        - Imrpove scalability by pooling and sharing DB connections
+        - Improve scalability by pooling and sharing DB connections
         - Improve availability by reducing by 66% the failover time and preserving connections
         - Improve security by enforcing IAM authentication and storing credentials in Secrets Manager
     - The Lambda functions must be deployed in your VPC, because RDS Proxy is never publicly accessible